swcarpentry/training-course/_submissions/round-04/5/2013-06-19-reflections-repeating-things.md

 *   No
 *   You guys are very engaging which helps a ton.
 Asking questions back to the group helps keep the whole group involved.
 *   Blog is great, good with one of you typing code while the other is explaining what is being typed
-*   It&#8217;s very helpful and effective
+*   It's very helpful and effective
 *   The blog is a really good idea, because it is possible to concentrate on the class, rather than on typing.
 *   Overall very useful and the blog is good to go back to in case you get lost!
-*   Very relevant &#8211; works really well when going through examples, however when working really fast is hard to know what is relevant
+*   Very relevant --- works really well when going through examples, however when working really fast is hard to know what is relevant
 *   Love the blog and putting the material online.

 ### What worked {#what-worked}